what is a Histogram?

 - Before drawing any conclusions from your histogram, be sure that the process was operating normally during the time period being studied.
 If any unusual events affected the process during the time period of the histogram, your analysis of the histogram shape likely cannot be generalized to all time periods.

-- Analyze the meaning of your histogram’s shape: Typical histogram shapes and what they mean.
+- Analyze the meaning of your histogram's shape.
+Typical histogram shapes and what they mean are covered below.

 Histogram Tools & Templates

-Data Points Histogram (Excel) – Analyze the frequency distribution of up to 200 data points using this simple, but powerful, histogram generating tool.
+Histogram template (Excel) Analyze the frequency distribution of up to 200 data points using this simple, but powerful, histogram generating tool.

-Check Sheet Histogram (Excel) – Analyze the number of defects for each day of the week.
+Check sheet template (Excel) Analyze the number of defects for each day of the week.
 Start by tracking the defects on the check sheet.
 The tool will create a histogram using the data you enter.

 Histogram Worksheet Example